-SD045 has been delayed until 2007, land use controls are in place at this site.
-After the SD045 soil action is complete, Travis AFB and regulatory agency representatives will evaluate the need to continue the presence of LUCs as described in section 5.4 of the WABOU ROD.
+In 2007, Travis AFB conducted soil excavations at FT003, FT004, LF007, and SD045.
+These actions also achieved cleanup levels that allow for unlimited use and unrestricted exposure.
+Also, because the soil excavation at SD045 had been delayed until 2007, land use controls are in place at this site.
+Travis AFB and regulatory agency representatives will determine the need to establish or continue the presence of LUCs as described in section 5.4 of both soil RODs for these four sites in their upcoming soil remedial action completion report.

-One of the active remedies (Alternative S6 for WABOU soil sites and Alternative 18 for NEWIOU soil sites) consists of excavation and placement of contaminated soil in a Corrective Action Management Unit (CAMU), or to an off-base landfill under Alternative 18.
+One active remedy (Alternative S6 for WABOU soil sites and Alternative 18 for NEWIOU soil sites) consists of excavation and placement of contaminated soil in a Corrective Action Management Unit (CAMU).
+Alternative 18 also allows soil to be sent to an off-base landfill.
 A CAMU is a designated on-base area that is designed to receive and consolidate contaminated soil.
 The location of the Travis AFB CAMU is within the boundaries of Site LF007, a closed municipal landfill within the North/East/West Industrial Operable Unit (NEWIOU).
+The CAMU received contaminated soil from other soil sites during the 2003 and 2007 soil remedial actions.

-On 19 January 2007, Mr. Glenn Anderson and Mr. Lonnie Duke from the 60th Civil Engineer Environmental Flight conducted a formal inspection of the LUCs at eleven ERP sites on Travis AFB.
+On 11 December 2007, Mr. Glenn Anderson and Mr. Lonnie Duke from the 60th Civil Engineer Environmental Flight conducted a formal inspection of the LUCs at eleven ERP sites on Travis AFB.
 The eleven sites are designated as SS015, SS016, ST032, SD033, SD037, DP039, SD043, LF044, SD045, SS046, and LF007.
 This report serves as the official record of the results of this inspection.

-The following list provides a brief summary of the organization and content of the 2006 LUC Status Report:
+The following list provides a brief summary of the organization and content of the 2007 LUC Status Report: